 The entire area is pedestrianised, and this is awesome for tourists who love to walk and explore new cities by foot.
 Then, the maze of alleys and the “Campi” (sort of squares) represent the perfect places to play hide and seek, taste a gelato or relax a bit.
 These aspects of the city will conquer even the little ones, and I’m sure about that!

-Having said that, I believe that it could be difficult to visit Venice with toddlers – or with kids that are just walking only – unless you can carry them at a particular time.
+I believe that it could be challenging to visit Venice with toddlers – or with kids that are just walking only – unless you can carry them at a particular time.